V3rB0se/Desi-Cipher/README.md

 ## License

 This project is licensed under the MIT License.
-See LICENSE for details.
+See [License](https://github.com/V3rB0se/Desi-Cipher/blob/main/LICENSE") for details.